vygr/ChrysaLisp/STATUS.md

 New vp64.inc byte code target ready for dynamic translator and emulator.

+New split, slice and gui command apps !

 ------

 New `lib/clenv/clenv.inc` library for accessing `.hostenv` variable assignments.